Expanding vocabulary: 12 best novels of the XNUMXst century in English

 Thus begins the novel of the American writer of Greek origin J. Eugenidis.

 At the age of 14, Calliope Stephanides discovers that she has a rare genetic mutation, according to which she is a pseudohermaphrodite.
 Declaring that she has a “male brain”, the girl changes sex and becomes Call.

 A novel full of allusions to ancient Greek mythology, explores the theme of fate and free will.
 It is both the story of Calla's growing up and the story of the entrepreneurial take-off of his parents, Desdemona and Lefty (who have their own genetic secrets).

 In the end, Calla's condition endows him with an almost divine ability to see the world simultaneously from female and male perspectives.

-The "middle sex" managed to win critical acclaim (in 2003 the novel received the Pulitzer Prize) and achieve commercial success.
-He became a bestseller and translated into many languages.
+The "middle sex" has managed to win both critical acclaim (in 2003 the novel won the Pulitzer Prize), and achieve commercial success.
+It has become a bestseller and has been translated into many languages.